rutwik2001/Signup-Page/README.md

 # Signup-Page

-This is a signup page created using mailchimp API.
+This is a signup page created using Mailchimp API.
 This is my first backend project.
-It was quiet challenging while I was doing it.
+It was quite challenging while I was doing it.